 Nonprofit organization often retain an Attorney to provide an opinion on whether the corporation will be engaging in unrelated business activities that may be taxable.

 To note, the activities of a nonprofit organization can still be considered charitable even though they generate profits.
 However, the primary purpose must be charitable and not income generation.
-A for-profit business generates income on a regular basis; whereas, a non-profit organization engages in fundraising not on a regular basis.
-Factors that are considered in determining if the organization is charitable include:
+A for-profit business generates income on a regular basis.
+Whereas, a non-profit organization engages in fundraising not on a regular basis.
+Factors tha considered in determining if the organization is charitable include:

 - How the income is derived, not how the surplus will be used;